History Files

 c.1890 BC

 MapA weakened Isin loses control of Nippur around this point in time, although the details are not known.
-A single Amorite king is known for the city, so it may be that he rules during this period.
+A single Amorite king is known for the city, so it may be the case that he rules during this period.

 Hammurabi